January 20, 1984

 Opening Acts: Terriff, Savage Grace

-back door.
+Billed as the "Metal No-lympics" show in response to the Olympics being held at the time in Los Angeles.
+This is the infamous show where WITCH set the ceiling of the Stardust Ballroom on fire (poster at right courtesy Rik Fox Archives).
+At the end of the first song the flame pods went off on cue, but the flame columns were so strong that they blasted the ceiling tiles some ten-feet above the stage.
+According to eyewitness accounts either the Fire Marshal or a police officer ran on stage and stopped the band.
+No fire extinguishers were available, so the official and a few crew members pulled down the burning tiles and threw them out the back door.
 About five minutes later, with the fire out (and the ceiling destroyed), WITCH was allowed to continue.
 Unfortunately, photos from WITCH's performance are not known to exist, but SIN photographer Mike "Ozzy" Gibbens did manage to document the destruction.
-The photos at right show SIN (along with Frank Starr on vocals: he would go on to form the now-legendary rock band THE FOUR HORSEMEN, but tragically, he died following a motorcycle accident on June 18, 1999) in performance--after WITCH had played--with all of the charred ceiling tiles removed.
+The photo at left shows SIN (along with Frank Starr on vocals: he would go on to form the now-legendary rock band THE FOUR HORSEMEN, but tragically, he died following a motorcycle accident on June 18, 1999) in performance--after WITCH had played--with all of the charred ceiling tiles removed.

 Opening Acts: Axis, Sacred Child